openmediavault/openmediavault-docs/prerequisites.rst

 this is becouse |omv| offers several modes of shared resources like RSYNC that do not depends on networking.
 But there are few key points:

-- The NAS write speed to storage is limited to the speed of your NAS computer NIC card
+- The NAS write speed to storage is limited to the speed of your NAS computer NIC card.
-- The NAS write speed to storage is limited to the speed of your network
+- The NAS write speed to storage is limited to the speed of your network.
 - Speed of writing to the storage depends on ratio of the number of users accessing it.

 Full-duplex NICs are recommended, half-duplex NICs typically offer 10/100 Mbit/s